lise-rg/VV-ISTIC-TP3/exercises/balanced-strings.md

 ## Answer

-For this exercise, we choosed to understand the subject like, a string can only contains symbols `{}, [], ()` or the empty string `""`.
+For this exercise, we chose to understand the subject like, a string can only contain symbols `{}, [], ()` or the empty string `""`.
 So `"(a"` is not accepted.

 You have the methode isBalanced ![HERE](https://github.com/lise-rg/VV-ISTIC-TP3/blob/main/code/tp3-balanced-strings/src/main/java/fr/istic/vv/StringUtils.java)

 1 .
-We partionned the possible inputs for our programm in the following blocks :
+We partitioned the possible inputs for our program into the following blocks :

 | Characteristics  | Blocks  | Blocks |
 | :----------------------- |:------------------------:| --:|